micharbet/CLE/doc/HOWTO.md

 extract those information.
 You can also obtain information about particular buit-in function.
 Try e.g `cle help hh`

-If you need more use command `cle doc` that downoads documentation index from git source and offers files (incl. this one) through menu.
-Files are written in .md (markdown) format and are passed through built-in function (mdfilter) that hilights formatted items.

 Self documenting feauture `cle help` automatically searches in all files invoked upon startup, e.g. custom tweaks, modules, etc. All those texts are nothing else just comments introduced with double hash `##`.
 It's that simpe!
 Look at clerc itself as a good example.

+If you need more use command `cle doc` that downloads documentation index from git source and offers files (incl. this one) through menu.
+Files are written in .md (markdown) format and are passed through built-in function (mdfilter) that hilights formatted items.

 ## Keeping CLE fresh